 Where to Stay in Nashville: Best Areas & Hotels

-Just beyond here is the hip West End, home to Vanderbilt College and Nashville's Parthenon as well as a plethora of trendy eateries.
+Just beyond here is the hip West End, home to Vanderbilt College and Nashville's Parthenon, as well as a plethora of trendy eateries.
 Opryland, a neighborhood named for the Grand Ole Opry venue, sits to the east of downtown and is somewhat removed from the rest of the city by the meandering river.

-Where to Stay for Luxury
+Where to Stay in Nashville for Luxury

 The Omni Nashville Hotel offers both luxury and convenience with its ideal downtown location.
 Adjacent to the Country Music Hall of Fame and Museum, the Omni is just a few minutes' walk to the Music City Walk of Fame Park, the Bridgestone Arena, and the Johnny Cash Museum.
 Guest rooms are modern but have classic touches that provide character, and the hotel provides a full range of amenities, including a heated pool, fitness center, and business center, and it is known for its excellent full-service spa.